symaiotics/mpersona-node-lite/readme.md

 - jsonwebtoken for creating session tokens
 - openai to faclitate the OpenAI API connection
 - ws for realtime websockets to facilitate token streams to the ui
+- @anthropic-ai/sdk for Anthropic if applicable
+- @azure/openai for Azure OpenAI if applicable

 ## Configuration
 The application also requires environment variables to operate